BanalaDinesh/Enggassist/README.md

 ## 💡 Usage Ask:

 -Best CSE colleges in Hyderabad with placements?
 -Fees for B.Tech near Kukatpally?
 -Which colleges accept TS EAMCET rank ~10k?
 -Upload more CSVs from the sidebar to expand knowledge.

 ---

-## ⚠️ Notes Answers are grounded only in provided CSVs.
+## ⚠️ Notes
+-Answers are grounded only in provided CSVs.
 -Index persists in ./rag_index/.
 -Click Rebuild Index if you update CSVs.
 -Streamlit Cloud/HF Spaces won’t work unless Ollama is remote-exposed.